 1st approach: The first method will be to hardcode mappings between post-coordinated NAACCR data and the newly pre-coordinated Cancer Modifier vocabulary (target vocabulary) into the ETL itself.
 This approach requires the latest version of Cancer Modifier ontology to be released by Odysseus.

-2nd approach: The second method will be to utilize tableized mappings from the NAACCR source vocabulary, which is being de-standardized, to the Cancer Modifier, which is becoming the standard vocabulary and is replacing the NAACCR vocabulary as the target vocabulary for NAACCR (among other) source data.
+2nd approach: The second method will be to utilize tableized mappings from the NAACCR source vocabulary, which is being de-standardized, to the Cancer Modifier, which is becoming the standard vocabulary and replacing the NAACCR vocabulary as the target vocabulary for NAACCR (among other) source data.
 The nature of this tableized mapping approach (whether using a new wide mapping table or the existing CONCEPT_RELATIONSHIP table from newly created synthetic pre-coordinated concepts within the NAACCR source vocabulary has not yet been decided).
 This 2nd approach also requires the release of the Cancer Modifier ontology.

 For preselected fields in the NAACCR data (source data) that refer to Grade of cancer cells, the decision has been to make ‘Map to’/’Maps From’ entries in the CONCEPT_RELATIONSHP table from the lowest level in the NAACCR source vocabulary, Concept Class=’NAACCR Values’, to concepts in the new Cancer Modifier vocabulary.
 This approach of mapping from ‘NAACCR Value’ concepts to the new Cancer Modifier vocabulary will be the default mapping approach for mapping NAACCR to the Cancer Modifier vocabulary.
 This work also relies on the release of the newest version of the Cancer Modifier vocabulary.